Finsel-DGI/SampleCode/client/README.md

 ## Wildcard start

-> To protect users and businesses, Wildcard start will be mandatory from 1st of October 2024.
+> To protect users and businesses, Wildcard start will be mandatory as well the introduction of restricted scopes from 1st of October 2024.
 >
 > It eliminates the need for your user to write in their nins before authenticating.
 >